The Most Incredible Thing (album): Ballet

-After four public preview performances, "The Most Incredible Thing" had its official opening on 21 March 2011 at Sadler's Wells in London.
+After four public preview performances, The Most Incredible Thing had its official opening on 22 March 2011 at Sadler's Wells in London.
 Performances continued until 26 March, and all tickets were sold out.
-"The Most Incredible Thing" returned to Sadler's Wells in 2012 for 15 performances, from 25 March to 7 April, prior to going on tour to several UK cities.
 The entire production was filmed by the BBC and broadcast on BBC Four on 1 July 2011.
+The Most Incredible Thing returned to Sadler's Wells in 2012 for 15 performances, from 25 March to 7 April, prior to going on tour to several UK cities.
+In 2018, the Charlotte Ballet in North Carolina staged a production of the ballet, using the Pet Shop Boys' recording instead of a live orchestra.